Education Majors for International Students

-> - 1070 composite SAT score (critical reading and math section total) with a minimum individual critical reading and math score of 500 each.
+- 1070 composite SAT score (Critical Reading and Math) with a minimum individual Critical Reading and Math score of 500 each.

 - 23 composite ACT score with a minimum individual English and Math score.

-Please contact Dr. Joel Porter, Director of Advising and Enrollment for the School of Education with any questions you have regarding teacher certification and admission requirements for international students.
+Please contact Joel Porter, director of Advising and Enrollment for the School of Education, with any questions you have regarding teacher certification and admission requirements for international students.